dreamstudio-satheesh/GBot/Docs/use-cases-and-chatbot-workflows.md

 4. If invalid, API returns an authentication error.

 ### **3.4 Admin Dashboard Login Workflow**
-1. Admin enters username and password in Streamlit dashboard.
+1. Admin enters username and password in Laravel dashboard.
 2. System validates credentials against the Users table.
 3. If valid, admin gains access.
 4. If invalid, system denies login and logs the attempt.